Getting Started

 • Do not infer support from directory presence alone.
 The repo contains active implementations, stubs, disabled files, and long-horizon experiments side by side.

-• If you need more than the current JIT artifact exposes, confirm that capability with souc info or by rebuilding a different artifact profile before documenting it as available.
+• If you need more than the checked self-hosted launcher exposes, confirm that capability with souc info or by rebuilding a different artifact profile before documenting it as available.